-- What new skills did you learn during your S&A? - How did you help the community? - What changes would you make if you were to do these activities again? - What obstacles did you have to overcome? - What did you learn from this activity and how might you apply this learning to your life in general?

-- What did you achieve as part of this activity and how has it allowed you to show personal development?

-- Which learning outcomes have you met during this activity?
+- What do you perceive and notice? - How did you help the community? - Who did you work with?
+How do you feel being involved? - What obstacles did you have to overcome? - What did you learn from this activity and how might you apply this learning to your life in general? - What did you achieve as part of this activity and how has it allowed you to show personal development? - Which learning outcomes have you met during this activity?
 Describe your experience and how it links with this learning outcome.